Take our Free Practice Tests for the 2026 TOEFL Test.

 What to Expect on Test Day

 Be sure to arrive at the test center at least 30 minutes before your testing time to allow time to check in.
-The total test takes approximately two hours to complete, but examinees should plan to be at the testing center for at least two and a half hours to allow time for registration and exam instructions.
-It’s a good idea to review the testing center’s policies and procedures before you arrive so that you are familiar with what is allowed and what isn’t.
+The total test takes approximately one and one-half hours to complete, but examinees should plan to be at the testing center for at least two hours to allow time for registration and exam instructions.
+It’s a good idea to review the testing center’s policies and procedures before you arrive so that you are familiar with what is and isn’t allowed.

 What to Bring

-You will need to bring at least two forms of valid, legal identification that contain a photograph and signature.
-They cannot be copies or be expired.
+You will need to bring at least two forms of valid, legal identification that contain a photograph, date of birth, and signature.
+They cannot be copies or expired.
 The name on the documents must exactly match the name used to register for the test.
+See the TOEFL Bulletin for specific ID requirements.

 What Not to Bring

-You will be given noise-reducing headphones and a microphone to be used in different areas of the test.
-Testing centers also have scratch paper for examinees who need it.
+Testing centers provide scratch paper or a whiteboard for examinees who need it.
 Aside from the materials provided and your identification, no other personal items are allowed in the testing room.
-Phones, smartwatches, and other electronic devices are prohibited in the testing area.
+That includes phones, smartwatches, and other electronic devices, which are all prohibited in the testing area.

 Best Ways to Study for the TOEFL